South to North

-The E & N follows the line of the Esquimault & Nanaimo Railway.
+The E&N Trail follows the line of the Esquimault & Nanaimo Railway.
 The tracks are still in place, separated from the trail by a fence.
 VIA Rail has the option of resuming rail service.
 The trail is under development.
-The parts in use as of 2016 in Vic West, Esquimault and View Royal which I abbreviate as E&N EsVR, was developed, or nearly completed 2016-18.
+The section in Vic West, Esquimault and View Royal which I abbreviate as E&N EsVR, was developed, or nearly completed 2016-18.
 It is paved, as of summer 2018, except for couple of spots